nashqueue/comos-tutorial-blog/tutorial.md

   next_key: null
   total: "1"
 ```
-Congratulations, you just used the `blogd` binary CLI to vote on a blog post and see the result with a query.
+🎉Congratulations, you just used the `blogd` binary CLI to vote on a blog post and see the result with a query.

 ## Conclusion

-Congratulations.
+🎉🎉🎉Congratulations🎉🎉🎉.
 You have built a blog blockchain!

 You have successfully completed these steps: